 Verifying is easy.
 You can choose to receive an automated phone call or enter a text message code.
-But if you're traveling or simply not in the mood for a call, there's also a third option - the mobile app.
+But if you're travelling or simply not in the mood for a call, there's also a third option – the mobile app.

 What is the mobile app?